UglyWillDuckling/diamond-mine/Ruby/OOP/object orientation.md

 ### basic concepts
-[[polymorphism]] become anything you want as long as I can still talk to you 💬 [[abstraction]] show **only** what is important [[information hidingencapsulation]] hide anything and everything that you can [[message passing]] a system of objects that are able to communicate with each other via messages
+[[polymorphism]] become anything you want as long as I can still talk to you 💬 [[abstraction]] show **only** what is important [[information hiding - encapsulation]] hide anything and everything that you can [[message passing]] a system of objects that are able to communicate with each other via messages

 ---